 If you want to know why...and what the best GCs are doing about it - read on.

-To try to bring order to this chaos many GCs are seeking to adopt Legal Task Management, Matter Management, Contract Management systems - amongst others.
-And rightly so.
+To try to bring order to this chaos many GCs are seeking to adopt the Legal Task Management, Matter Management, Contract Management systems they used in their Law Firm days.

 Part of this is a result of failed approaches when selecting and adopting technology (Read our ebook ‘Why Legal Tech Fails’).

-However, the core issue is not that many of these systems are designed for law firms or were built in the late 90’s.
+However, the core issue is not that many of these systems are designed for Law Firms or were built in the late 90’s.
 The biggest issue is behavioural.
-As Charlie Munger says ‘show me the incentive, I will show you the behavior’.
+As Charlie Munger says ‘show me the incentive, I will show you the behaviour’.